Dokosoko-AI/dokosoko-docs/src/content/docs/guides/sources.md

 ## Create a documentation set

-From **Catalog → Documentation**, create a reusable set from exact source publications, documents, or sections.
+Open **Docs → Documents** to search the normalized document explorer.
+Inspect each file's exact content, sections, Map, diagnostics, source run, and publication identity.
+Select reviewed files or sections, then choose **Save selection as set**.
+Existing sets remain available from the **Documentation sets** panel.

 Selectors are applied before the set Map is built, so an excluded section cannot reappear through its parent document.

 A set can be: